-Redemption from physical disease and financial poverty are merely two categories of the multitude of our privileges as believers found in the Bible.
+Redemption from physical disease and financial poverty are merely two categories of the many privileges available to us as Christ-followers.
 Because traditional churches have spent far more time preaching their religious traditions instead of properly exegeting God’s Word, the WoF movement sought to un-brainwash believers from those faith-crippling doctrines of men.

 The crowning truth in the entire paragraph is: “the Atonement of Christ includes not just the removal of sin, but also the removal of sickness and poverty.”

 YES & AMEN!